stefuiii/tp/docs/UserGuide.md

 # FastCard User Guide

-FastCard is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+FastCard is a **desktop app for managing contacts, optimized for use via your keyboard while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FastCard can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->